ngenereux-ps/rest-2-client-generator/README.md

 * The generator adds the deprecated `@javax.annotation.Generated` annotation.
 These are removed.

 ## Limitations
-* While generation *should* work for any supported language, this package has only be thoroughly tested generating Java.
+* While generation *should* work for any supported language, this package has only been thoroughly tested generating Java.
 * Only FlashArray APIs are supported currently

 ## Next Steps